rotki/rotki/docs/api.rst

        - For ``"mint"`` events this is the underlying asset.
        - For ``"redeem"`` events this is the cToken.
        - For ``"borrow"`` and ``"repay"`` events this is the borrowed asset
-       - For ``"liquidation"`` events this is the asset paid by the liquidator.
+       - For ``"liquidation"`` events this is the part of the debt that was repaid by the liquidator.
        - For ``"comp"`` events this the COMP token.
    :resjsonarr object value: The value of the asset for the event.
 The rate is the asset/USD rate at the events's timestamp.
    :resjsonarr string to_asset: [Optional] The target asset involved in the event.